ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

             "width" : "auto",
             // Alignment for the labels.
 Default is left.
             "align" : "left",
+            // Alternatively, render labels as comments.
+            "comment" : null	// "comment", "comment_italic" or "comment_box",
         },

+When `comment` is set to one of the suported comment types, the label will be printed as a comment before the section contents.
+The settings of `width` and `align` are ignored.

-When `width` is set to a positive value, the lyrics and associated chords will be indented by this amount and section labels, if any, are printed.
+Otherwise, when `width` is set to a positive value, the lyrics and associated chords will be indented by this amount and section labels, if any, are printed.